lcamillo/CpGPT/README.md

 ## 🐘 Model Zoo

 There are several versions of CpGPT, mainly divided into pretrained and finetuned models.
 Below, you can find a table with a summary of such versions including the model name for download.

+> ⚠️ **Important**: All of the models were trained with 16-mixed precision.
+Therefore, make sure to use that when declaring `CpGPTTrainer`, otherwise results may differ.

 <details open>
 <summary><b>Pre-trained Models</b></summary>